Personal network: Tools for personal network management

 Although it is easy to build a network, the real challenge is maintaining and leveraging the connections.
 Information fragmentation makes it this even more challenging.
 Information fragmentation refers to the difficulty encountered in ensuring co-operation and keeping track of different personal information assets (e.g. Facebook, Twitter etc.).

 According to Dan Schawbel, there is a lot of value in a contact management system.
 It "allows you to keep organized and aware of which contacts you haven't spoken to in a while, and who works at companies that you either want to collaborate with, or work for".

 In many ways, a contact manager can incorporate new, innovative services to not only help users take a smarter approach to meeting new people but also transmit readily available information from social media profiles directly into that contact profile.
-Some of the apps that are available on mobile and desktop devices are Plaxo, Evernote Hello, Smartr, Tacts and Soocial.